dutchism/FullStackOpen/part0/NewNoteDiagram.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code using AJAX to fetch the JSON data from the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server